 The main reason I looked at this and the other cameras originally was that it has a tillable screen, perfect for taking selfies and if I decided to start doing vlogs.

-This is also really useful if you’re taking low level or awkward angled photos, as you can just tilt the screen as much as you need until you can see the display clearly.
+This is also really useful if you’re taking a low level or awkwardly angled photos, as you can just tilt the screen as much as you need until you can see the display clearly.

-No more twisting yourself into awkward positions just to try and get the perfect shot!
+No more twisting yourself into painful positions just to try and get the perfect shot!